-Puttable Bond is a low yield source of finance.
+Puttable Bond is a low-yield source of finance.
 Companies obtain funds using different financial instruments.
-The cost for obtaining these funds sometimes put pressure on the company if the business is not doing well or during the off-season.
+The cost of obtaining these funds sometimes puts pressure on the company if the business is not doing well or during the off-season.
 But there are different financial instruments that offer a low coupon rate.
-The company can issue these instruments for reducing their cost of borrowing without affecting the business operations.
-However, the lower coupon rate has to be adjusted against some condition.
+The company can issue these instruments to reduce its cost of borrowing without affecting the business operations.
+However, the lower coupon rate has to be adjusted against some conditions.
 One such source of finance is a puttable bond.
-These bonds offer lower yield but come with an added advantage for the bondholder in the form of an option to sell before its maturity.
+These bonds offer lower yields but come with an added advantage for the bondholder in the form of an option to sell before its maturity.

 Puttable Bond Definition

 Puttable bonds are plain vanilla bonds with a special selling right or option.
 The bondholder can exercise the option at his discretion, on which the issuer of the bond has to buy back the bond and repay the lender’s money.
 This option can be exercised before the maturity of the bond.
 It is important to note that puttable bonds offer a right to the holder and not an obligation on his part.
 The bondholder can ‘put’ back or ‘sell back’ the bond either once in the life of the bond or on multiple specified dates depending on the bond agreement.